 - 1 pound or so mixed summer squashes of your choice

-(zucchini, yellow squash, pattypan, etc.), cut into thin,
+(zucchini, yellow squash, pattypan, etc.), cut into bite-sized pieces

-- 6 to 8 ounces shiitake, cremini, or baby bella mushrooms,
+- 6 to 8 ounces shiitake, cremini (baby bella), or portabella mushrooms,

-- 1 to 2 small fresh hot chilis, seeded and minced, optional
+- 1 to 2 small fresh hot chili peppers, seeded and minced, optional

 - 1/2 teaspoon dried oregano, or 1 tablespoon fresh